mattparker/lamplighthelp/source/22-1-0_Evals_Module-_Setting_Up_Evals.markdown

 To find the 'sort' button which will order the questions within an {{eval}}, click on the {{eval}} name and the sort button will be displayed immediately below it.

-To find the 'sort' button which will arrange options within a specific question, click on the field name, then the button with three dots to the right of it.
+To find the 'sort' button which will arrange options within a specific question, click on the question name, then the button with three dots to the right of it.
 The 'sort' button appears at the top of the list of options.

 ### Testing Your {{Eval}}